-- Visual analysis, therapy or training relating to muscular imbalance of the eye (orthoptics). - Routine foot care procedures, such as - The trimming of nails, corns or calluses, - Fallen arches, - Other symptomatic complaints of the feet, or - Routine hygienic care. - Treatment designed primarily to provide a change in environment or a controlled environment (milieu therapy). - Care furnished mainly to provide surroundings free from exposure that can worsen the person's condition, disease, or injury. - Those charges you would not pay if you did not have health care coverage, except those for covered services furnished, paid for or reimbursed under the Maternal/Child Health Unit and Handicapped Children's Program Section,

-Division of Public Health, Department of Health and Social Services of the State of Alaska.

-• Any services or supplies for which no charge is made or would not be made if this Medical Plan were not in effect, nor for services or supplies for which you would not be legally liable if this Plan were not in effect.
+- Visual analysis, therapy or training relating to muscular imbalance of the eye (orthoptics). - · Routine foot care procedures, such as - The trimming of nails, corns or calluses, - Fallen arches, - Other symptomatic complaints of the feet, or - Routine hygienic care. - Treatment designed primarily to provide a change in environment or a controlled environment (milieu therapy). - Care furnished mainly to provide surroundings free from exposure that can worsen the person's condition, disease, or injury. - Those charges you would not pay if you did not have health care coverage, except those for covered services furnished, paid for or reimbursed under the Maternal/Child Health Unit and Handicapped Children's Program Section, Division of Public Health, Department of Health and Social Services of the State of Alaska. - Any services or supplies for which no charge is made or would not be made if this Medical Plan were not in effect, nor for services or supplies for which you would not be legally liable if this Plan were not in effect. - Services or supplies that are, as determined by the claims administrator, experimental or investigational.
+A drug, device, procedure, or treatment will be determined to be experimental or investigational if: - There is insufficient data available from controlled clinical trials published in peer-reviewed literature to substantiate its safety and effectiveness for the disease or injury involved;

-- Services or supplies that are, as determined by the claims administrator, experimental or investigational.
-A drug, device, procedure, or treatment will be determined to be experimental or investigational if: - There is insufficient data available from controlled clinical trials published in peer-reviewed literature to substantiate its safety and effectiveness for the disease or injury involved; - Approval, as required by the FDA, has not been granted for marketing; - A recognized national medical or dental society or regulatory agency has determined, in writing, that it is experimental, investigational, or for research purposes; or - The written protocols or informed consent used by the treating facility or any other facility studying substantially the same drug, device, procedure, or treatment states that it is experimental, investigational, or for research purposes.
+- Approval, as required by the FDA, has not been granted for marketing; - A recognized national medical or dental society or regulatory agency has determined, in writing, that it is experimental, investigational, or for research purposes; or - The written protocols or informed consent used by the treating facility or any other facility studying substantially the same drug, device, procedure, or treatment states that it is experimental, investigational, or for research purposes.

-However, this exclusion will not apply to services or supplies (other than drugs) received in connection with a disease if the claims administrator determines that:
+However, this exclusion will not apply to services or supplies (other than drugs) received in connection with a disease if the claims administrator determines that: charges made for experimental or investigational drugs, devices, treatments or procedures, provided that all of the following conditions are met: